Here’s what you need to know about KyusiPass, Quezon City’s new contact tracing service

 “We will see to it that we adhere to the Data Privacy Law.
 Establishments will not be able to get their visitors’ data,” said Dominguez.
 CESU head Dr. Rolly Cruz also said that the unit will be the only ones to have access to data collected by the KyusiPass system.
 He explained that the data will only be retrieved to trace the contacts and establishments visited by someone who had tested positive for the virus.

 According to SafePass’ privacy policy page on its website, it collects your name and mobile number upon creating an account for your business.
-It also says that you can ask for a copy of any personal data that the service holds about you.
+It also says you can ask for a copy of any personal data the service holds about you.

 “Only authorized personnel will have access to the Personal Data and Web Data, the exchange of which will be facilitated through email.
 They will be stored in a database for a period no longer than two years from collection or from the last user-initiated contact, whichever is later, after which, physical records shall be disposed of through shredding, while digital files shall be anonymized to prevent further processing,” states its policy.